SKIP TO MAIN CONTENT

-Certified Dietary Managers (CDM) are experts at managing foodservice operations and ensuring food safety, usually in a healthcare facility.
+A Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP) is an expert at managing foodservice operations and ensuring food safety.
 They are responsible for implementation of menus, foodservice purchasing, and food preparation.
 They apply nutrition principles, document nutrition information, and manage work teams.
+A CDM, CFPP:

-Certified Dietary Managers (CDM) are nationally recognized experts at managing dietary operations.
+Certified Dietary Managers, Certified Food Protection Professionals(CDM, CFPP) are nationally recognized experts at managing dietary operations.
 Many work in health care—nursing facilities, rehabilitation centers, senior living communities, or hospitals.
 Some work in correctional facilities, schools, and the military.
 Others work for corporations.

 To enroll in the program, students must first apply to Orange Coast College.
 Once admitted to the college, students should schedule an appointment with an academic counselor.
 For more information, visit our Admission website.